 - Koorosh Shishegaran: The Art of Altruism (London: Saqi Books, 2017).

 - Contemporary Art from the Middle East: Regional Interactions with Global Art Discourses (peer reviewed) (London, New York: I.B.Tauris, 2015).

 - Amidst Shadow and Light: Contemporary Iranian Art and Artists (Liaoning Creative Press, Hong Kong: 2011).

-- Essays on Curating Contemporary Art (the case of Iranian Art Exhibitions), (Markaz Publication, Tehran: 2011), edited book (English-Persian).
+- Essays on Curating Contemporary Art (Iranian Art Exhibitions) (Markaz Publication, Tehran: 2011), (English-Persian).

-- Theory, Methodology and History of Art (Iranian Academy of Arts Press, Tehran: 2010).
+- Theory, Methodology and History of Art (Tehran: Iranian Academy of Arts Press, 2010) (Persian).